MerosCrypto/Meros/docs/Protocol/Consensus.md

 - nonce: An incrementing number based on the creator used to stop replay attacks.
 - difficulty: 384-bit number that should be the difficulty for the Datas' spam filter.

 `DataDifficulty` has a message length of 100 bytes; the 4-byte creator's nickname, and the 48-byte difficulty.
 The signature is produced with a prefix of "\2".
+That said, `DataDifficulty` is not a standalone message type.
+This describes how DataDifficulty objects are serialized as part of a `BlockBody` message.

 ### GasPrice